silicontwin/arborist-app/README.md

 # Dev Notes:
 - If you experience `[Errno 48] error while attempting to bind on address ('0.0.0.0', 8000): address already in use` it can be helpful to run `lsof -i :8000` (macOS) to see what process is using that port.
 You can then kill that process with `kill -9 <PID>` (macOS) to stop it.
+- Electron can only execute JavaScript files, not TypeScript.
+Therefore, we must compile the TypeScript files to JavaScript before running the app.
+This is done automatically when running `yarn start` or `yarn build`, and the resulting JavaScript file is stored as `main.js` in the `dist` folder.